Hej hopp fadderej.

 From the single oyster on a bed of seaweed to the pigeon served with a smooth charred blood pudding my tastebuds were singing.
 I was nearly crying for it is a rare chef who combines common sense, inspiration and - what Florrie at Ballymaloe called TLC - Tender Loving Care.

 I will go back.
 Find a cheap flight, be content with cheap accommodation and then splash out on a proper meal.
-That's my kind of gastro tourism and while waiting I can look forward to another occasion: the unveiling of my very own bresaola
+That's my kind of gastro tourism and while waiting I can look forward to another occasion: the unveiling of my very own bresaola.

-A bundle of joy that needs at least four
+A bundle of joy that needs at least four weeks to mature in the larder. |

 8 November 2014